NetApp/NetApp-CloudFormation-FSx-ONTAP-provider/NetApp-FSxN-Volume/docs/autosize.md

 #### Mode

-Autosize mode for the volume.
+The autosize mode of the volume.

 _Required_: No